prasann/spellmaster-quiz/src/prd.md

 2. **Partial Spelling Mode**
    - Functionality: Shows a word with some letters missing to help with recognition, requiring the child to type the full word
    - Purpose: Provides scaffolding for learning difficult words while reinforcing complete spelling
-   - Success criteria: Clear visual presentation with accurate scoring
+   - Success criteria: Clear visual presentation with intuitive connections between the partial word display and input field, with accurate scoring
+   - Enhancements: Visual connector elements and clearer input labeling to guide users to the text entry field

 3. **Scoring System**
    - Functionality: Tracks correct/incorrect answers for the session